-In situations where your projection of revenues is predicated on indications from the federal regulating agency, attach documentation from that agency supporting the projection in NEBS.
+In situations where the projection of revenues is predicated on indications from the federal regulating agency, attach documentation from that agency supporting the projection in NEBS.

 Averaging - This method generally requires three to five years of historical data, normalized and adjusted for inflation, to develop an average value to represent future revenue and expenditure levels.
-As a general rule, the more historical data you have, the more dependable the average value is in determining future amounts.
-You need to be very careful in the interpretation of this general rule and may need to apply a significant amount of subjectivity and logical reasoning in determining the applicability of historical data to his/her projections.
+As a general rule, the more historical data there is, the more dependable the average value is in determining future amounts.
+Agencies need to be very careful in the interpretation of this general rule and may need to apply a significant amount of subjectivity and logical reasoning in determining the applicability of historical data to their projections.

-For instance, assume you are attempting to project future expenditures for microfilming.
-Also assume that you have 10 years of historical data, adjusted for inflation and for one-time expenditures.
-Developing a 10-year average to estimate your need for the coming biennium will likely not be a reasonable estimate in this example.
-It may not be reasonable to assume that your operating environment from 10 years ago, or even five years ago, is reflective of your current operating environment.
-You find that four years ago, the agency microfilmed its records on an asneeded basis.
-Three years ago, the legislature approved a bill requiring your agency to microfilm more records on a regular basis.
-In this example, historical microfilming data older than four years would not be relevant to your current operating environment.
+For instance, assume the agency is attempting to project future expenditures for microfilming.
+Also assume the agency has 10 years of historical data, adjusted for inflation and for one-time expenditures.
+Developing a 10-year average to estimate the need for the coming biennium will likely not be a reasonable estimate in this example.
+It may not be reasonable to assume the operating environment from 10 years ago, or even five years ago, is reflective of the current operating environment.
+Four years ago, the agency microfilmed its records on an as-needed basis.
+Three years ago, the legislature approved a bill requiring the agency to microfilm more records on a regular basis.
+In this example, historical microfilming data older than four years would not be relevant to the current operating environment.